-Scott Petronis, the former chief technology officer at eXp Realty, has departed the tech-focused real estate brokerage, marking him as the third executive to leave since November 2018.
+Scott Petronis, the former chief technology officer at eXp Realty, has departed the tech-focused real estate brokerage, marking him as the third executive to leave the company since November.

 Petronis, according to a release, was announced last week as the new chief product and technology officer at Redefy, a tech-enabled flat-fee brokerage.
 In that newly created position, Petronis will be tasked with enhancing the consumer experience and refining the company’s direct-to-consumer platform.